cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 nameserver 10.42.16.2
 ```

-Reload BIND9 to get it working, then do a quick sanity check:
+Reload BIND 9 to get it working, then do a quick sanity check:

 ```console
 christian@pharoah:bind$ sudo systemctl reload bind9